eclecticiq/OpenTAXII/docs/installation.rst

 Versioning
 ----------

-Releases of OpenTAXII are given major.minor.revision version numbers, where major and minor correspond to the roadmap Intelworks has.
+Releases of OpenTAXII are given major.minor.revision version numbers, where major and minor correspond to the roadmap EclecticIQ has.
 The revision number is used to indicate a bug fix only release.

 .. rubric:: Next steps